 Sandwiches—who doesn't love them?
 From the moment the Earl of Sandwich decided that continuing to play cards was as important as eating, we've been enjoying the meat-between-bread masterpiece that is a great sandwich.
 Nowadays, we eat them for lunch while continuing to type away at our computers at our desks, but there's no reason we can't enjoy the process.

-In honor of National Sloppy Joe day, here's a look at the most iconic, old-fashioned sandwiches through the ages—and we've updated them with a healthy spin.
+Here's a look at the most iconic, old-fashioned sandwiches through the ages—updated with a healthy spin.
 Keep reading for the sandwich recipes that are perfect for weight loss, and next, don't miss 22 Meals to Melt Belly Fat in 2022.

 The iconic sloppy Joe is as fun to eat as it is to say.
 In this recipe, ground turkey is substituted for beef, cutting the fat and calories but we keep all of the tomatoey spices.